 Put the device in recovery mode.
 You can follow the steps we mentioned to force restart the device in the first part of this article.
 But don't let go of the buttons until the "Connect to iTunes" icon appears on the screen.

 iTunes will detect the device in recovery mode.
 Click "OK" and then choose "Restore iPhone".
 Confirm your selection and iTunes will begin restoring the device and also install the latest firmware.

-If it takes more than 2 hours to update the device, it is officially too long and you may want to try some of the solutions above to try and fix the problem.
+If it takes more than 2 hours to update your iPhone, it is obviously too long and you can try the solutions above to fix the problem.
 The good news is these solutions will always work.
 Most of the time, it is only a network problem or a problem with adequate storage; both of which you can easily overcome.